Filters

 Prevention of sun-related skin damage

-Conscious use of the sun protects the skin from damage:
+Conscious exposure to the sun protects the skin from damage:

-- Strengthen your skin barrier: Use emulsifier-free skincare products to keep your skin hydrated and minimize transepidermal water loss (TEWL).
-A healthy skin barrier provides better protection against external aggressors like UV radiation.
+- Strengthen the skin barrier : Use emulsifier-free skincare products to keep skin hydrated and minimize transepidermal water loss (TEWL).
+A healthy skin barrier provides better protection against external aggressors such as UV radiation.

 Product tips to support sun-damaged skin